NVIDIA-Merlin/HugeCTR/samples/criteo/criteo_tb/README.md

 # CRITEO CTR SAMPLE #
-The purpose of this sample is to demonstrate the basic usage of HugeCTR Python interface.
+The purpose of this sample is to demonstrate the basic usage of HugeCTR Python interface with Criteo 1TB dataset.

 ## Set Up the HugeCTR Docker Environment ##
 You can set up the HugeCTR Docker environment by doing one of the following: